uwe-creative-technology/UWECreativeTechnologyMSc-handbook/README.md

 [UWElogo]: /images/UWE_Bristol_logo.svg "UWE Bristol Logo" version : 0.01
 author: dan buzzo

+The handbook is designed to provide information relevant to the programme.
+The information in the handbook may also be provided in a number of other electronic or paper sources and this document provides links to the definitive data sources wherever possible.

+Please note that the electronic version of the handbook will be kept up to date and you will be notified of any significant changes.
+If you have taken a hard copy of any information, please remember to refer back to the electronic version to ensure that you are working with the most up to date information.

 ## Contents
 1. [Introduction](introduction.md)
 3. [Regulations and academic procedures](regulations.md)